SQream/sqream_docs/guides/third_party_tools/sas_viya.rst

 .. _connect_to_sas_viya:

 *************************
-Connecting to SQream using SAS Viya
+Connect to SQream Using SAS Viya
 *************************

 You can use SAS Viya to connect to a SQream DB cluster.
 This tutorial is a guide that will show you how to connect to SAS Viya.